-Known for her beauty and grace, Jefferson married Bathurst Skelton in 1766.
+Known for her beauty and grace, Martha Wayles married her first husband Bathurst Skelton in 1766.
 The couple welcomed a son they named John the following year.
-But Jefferson's first union proved to be short lived, however.
+But her first union proved to be short lived, however.
 Her husband died in 1768, leaving her a wealthy young widow.
 She and her son went to live with her family back at the Forest plantation.

 In 1770, Martha attracted the attentions of a successful lawyer named Thomas Jefferson.
 The couple shared an interest in music and literature.
 Unfortunately, their romance was rocked by tragedy early on.
 Martha's son John died in June of 1771.